"This is the best machine learning course I've done. Worth every cent."

 Next cohort:

-Enroll and get lifetime access to every past and future cohort.
-No restrictions.
+Enroll today and you'll get free, lifetime access to every past and future cohort.
+You'll never pay another cent, ever.

 Enroll now